Dina Maramba

 Dina C. Maramba is a professor of higher education at Claremont Graduate University’s School of Educational Studies.
 She was previously an assistant and associate professor of student affairs administration and affiliate faculty of Asian and Asian American studies at the State University of New York (SUNY), Binghamton.

-Maramba’s research interests include access and success of underserved college student populations; Asian Americans/Pacific Islanders and Filipina/o Americans in higher education; equity, diversity, and social justice issues in higher education; the impact of college environments on students; and minority serving institutions.
-Her teaching areas have included foundations of student affairs in higher education, university diversity, access and retention in higher education, and Asian Pacific Americans in higher education.
+Maramba’s research interests include access and success of underserved college student populations; Asian Americans/Pacific Islanders and Filipina/o Americans in higher education; equity, diversity, and social justice in higher education; college environments; minority serving institutions and critical qualitative methodologies.
+Her teaching areas include qualitative inquiry, college student development theory, research and practice, minority serving institutions and foundations of student affairs in higher education.

-Maramba has worked more than 10 years as a practitioner and administrator in programs designed to increase the number of underrepresented students in higher education.
-Previously, she served as director of the Student Support Services TRIO program at the University of California, San Diego; as a resident director at both Colorado State University and the University of California, Santa Barbara; and as a coordinator of Upward Bound at Colorado State University.
+With over a decade of experience in student affairs, Maramba has worked for programs aimed at addressing equity and access for first generation and minoritized college students.
+Her previous roles include serving as the director of the Student Support Services TRIO program at the University of California, San Diego; working as a resident director at Colorado State University and the University of California, Santa Barbara; and coordinating the Upward Bound summer program at Colorado State University.

-She recently received the Senior Scholar Award and the Diamond Honoree Award from the Association of College Student Personnel Association.
-She was also awarded the Distinguished Contribution to Research and Scholarship on Asian Americans.
-Maramba is a member of several professional associations, including the Association for the Study of Higher Education, American Educational Research Association, American College Personnel Association, National Association of Student Personnel Administrators, and the Association for Asian American Studies.
+She is an active member of several professional organizations, including the Association for the Study of Higher Education, the American Educational Research Association, the American College Personnel Association, the National Association of Student Personnel Administrators, and the Association for Asian American Studies.

 Immigrant families and the college experience: Perspectives of Filipina Americans.
 Journal of College Student Development, 49, no. 4.
 (2008) 336–50.